RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/technical_manual.md

 - ReviewStatus
 Note: Information from the ReviewStatus object is used to determine the star rating.

-This VSR information is stored in clinvar.db, in a table with the following headers:
+Information from VSRs is stored in clinvar.db, in a table with the following headers:
-clinvar:
+- clinvar:
   - `nc_accession`
   - `nm_hgvs`
   - `clinical_significance`